Best Affordable Places to Live in Nevada in 2025

 The Takeaway

-As you consider whether to live in Nevada, carefully consider the cost of living by state.
+If you are considering living in Nevada, know that the state’s cost of living is just slightly above the national average.
 If you decide Nevada is right for you, consider your needs and your budget as you explore your options.
-Large cities may offer the most opportunities and amenities, and many have quick access to nature.
+Large cities may offer the most career opportunities, entertainment options, and amenities, and many have quick access to nature.
 Smaller towns are relaxing and may be situated closer to the spectacular scenery Nevada has to offer.

 FAQ

 Nevada offers a variety of cities in rural, suburban, and urban destinations.
-The average cost of living for the state is about 1% above national average, meaning there are many affordable options, whether you’re an adventure nut, younger adult, family, or retiree.
+The average cost of living for the state is about 1% above national average, meaning there are many affordable options, whether you’re a nature lover, younger adult, family, or retiree.

 What is the best city to move to in Nevada?

 The best city for you will depend on your needs and preferences.
 If you like a large urban setting, Las Vegas or Henderson may be good fits.
-However, if a small town close to nature is more your style, you might consider towns in the Lake Tahoe region.
+However, if a small town close to nature is more your style, you might consider towns in the Lake Tahoe region, like Fernley.

 Where is the best place to live in Nevada for weather?